raitk3/raitk3.github.io/index.md

 Website admins can manage the books.
 They are able to add, see, edit and remove books.

+## User stories done in Part 1

+- As a guest I can use a beautiful, logical and homogeneous application.

+- As a guest I can see all books and their detailed descriptions.

+- As a guest I can search for books by title, author, keyword and ISBN.

+- As a guest I can sort books by price.

+- As a guest I can see books displayed by genre.

+- As a user I can add products to the shopping cart and see confirmation that it was successful.

+- As a user I can see the content of my cart and remove unwanted items from there.

+- As a user I can place the order and see a confirmation that my purchase was successful.

+- As an admin I can see, add, remove and edit books.

 # Part 3
 In the third part logging in from different accounts will be implemented.
 There will be three different user roles: guest, user and admin.